-4.8 Reinstalling the Axles Unscrew and remove the long cross shaft retaining pin with a 5mm hex key.
-NOTE: The long cross shaft retaining pin is the pin located exactly one quarter turn of the differential from the 'C' clip access window.
+Unscrew and remove the long cross shaft retaining pin with a 5mm hex key.

+The long cross shaft retaining pin is the pin located exactly one quarter turn of the differential from the 'C' clip access window.
 Rotate the differential using the drive flange.

 Completely remove the long cross shaft.
 Rotate the differential center until the 'C' clip access window in the differential is in view and accessible. ☐ Insert both axles fully into the housing and gently tap them inward.
-NOTE: Be careful not to damage oil seals with the axle. ☐ Install the 'C' clips on to the ends of the axles. ☐ Gently tap the axles outward until both 'C' clips are fully seated. ☐ Insert the cross shaft maintaining alignment between the cross shaft retaining pin hole in the differential and its corresponding hole in the cross shaft. ☐ Ensure that some degree of axle end float exists (i.e., some clearance exists between the end of the axle and the cross shaft or thrust block).
+NOTE: Be careful not to damage oil seals with the axle.
+Install the 'C' clips on to the ends of the axles.
+Gently tap the axles outward until both 'C' clips are fully seated.
+Insert the cross shaft maintaining alignment between the cross shaft retaining pin hole in the differential and its corresponding hole in the cross shaft. ☐ Ensure that some degree of axle end float exists (i.e., some clearance exists between the end of the axle and the cross shaft of thrust block).
 'C' clips may need to be substituted with others of a different thickness to achieve correct end float if too tight or too loose.
-Refer to your vehicle manufacturer's service manual for the procedure on setting up the correct end float condition.
-Reinstall and tighten the retaining pin with a 5mm hex key.
-Reassemble brakes and wheels according to your vehicle's service
+Refer to your vehicle manufacturer's service manual for the procedure on setting up the correct end float condition. ☐ Insert and tighten the pin with a 5mm hex key.
+Reassemble brakes and wheels according to your vehicle's service manual.

-5.1 Mounting the Solenoid
+4.1 Mounting the Solenoid

-5.1.1 Connection to an ARB Air Compressor (Fig.15)
+4.1.1 Connection to an ARB Air Compressor (Fig.13.)

-- ☐ Remove one of the 1/8" BSP plugs from its port in the compressor tank. ☐ Apply Teflon paste to the 1/8" BSP pipple on the solenoid and inse - Apply Teflon paste to the 1/8" BSP nipple on the solenoid and insert it into the port and tighten.
-The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank. - NOTE: The coil and stem of the solenoid can be removed to make installation easier. - NOTE: The solenoid is marked with two #1 ports.
-If space is tight, a second solenoid can be "daisy-chained" off the first one by removing the plug from the redundant #1 port and screwing the nipple from the second solenoid into it (Fig. 15.). - NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
-Make sure this orifice cannot be obstructed. - Assemble the 6mm push-in fitting into the solenoid outlet port (stamped "2") and hand tighten.
+Remove one of the 1/8" BSP plugs from its port in the compressor tank.

+Apply Teflon paste to the 1/8" BSP nipple on the solenoid and insert it into the port and tighten.
+The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank.

+NOTE: The coil and stem of the solenoid can be removed to make installation easier.

+NOTE: The solenoid is marked with two #1 ports.
+If space is tight, a second solenoid can be "daisy-chained" off the first one by removing the plug from the redundant #1 port and screwing the nipple from the second solenoid into it (Fig. 13.).

+NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
+Make sure this orifice cannot be obstructed.

+Assemble the 6mm push-in fitting into the solenoid outlet port (stamped "2") and hand tighten.

-5.1.2 Connection to an Alternate Air Source
+4.1.2 Connection to an Alternate Air Source